jacksonpires/devfreecasts/README.md

 },
 ```

-Obs.: All image must be an jpeg/jpg with 350x195 size.
-If you don't add an `partners.image` attribute the default language image will replace it.
+Obs.: *All image must be an jpeg/jpg with 350x195 size*.
+If you don't add an `partners.image` attribute the *default language image will replace it*.

 Look this example: